What to see on Isla Saona

 ,regionOfInterest=(2344,1601))

-This 4-day guide to London concludes with the city's most rebellious, creative, and vibrant side.
+This 4-day London guide ends with the most rebellious, creative and vibrant side of the city.

 The epicentre of alternative culture, Camden Town is famous for its facades decorated with giant boots and dragons.
-Its markets offer everything from vintage fashion to global cuisine.
-A walk along Regent's Canal will allow you to see a side of London that never sleeps.
+Its markets offer everything from vintage fashion to gastronomy from every corner of the world.
+A walk along the Regent's Canal will allow you to see a side of London that never sleeps.

 Take the Northern Line (black line) south to Tottenham Court Road or Leicester Square station (about 15 minutes).

-Covent Garden is a former flower market that has become a leading shopping and entertainment hub in the city.
-Its top-level street performers and its covered market (Apple Market) offer an atmosphere that is as lively as it is elegant, always surprising.
+Covent Garden is a former flower market that has become a benchmark shopping and entertainment centre in the city.
+Its top-tier street performers and its covered market (Apple Market) offer an atmosphere as lively as it is elegant that always surprises.

-You can reach the next spot by walking in less than 10 minutes through the lively Long Acre street.
+You can reach the next point by walking in less than 10 minutes crossing the lively Long Acre street.

 Soho is the creative heart and the most eclectic neighbourhood in London.
-Full of theatres, jazz bars, film studios, and the famous Carnaby Street, it's the place where trends are born and diversity is celebrated on every corner.
+Full of theatres, jazz bars, film studios and the famous Carnaby Street, it is the place where trends are born and diversity is celebrated on every corner.

-You just need to cross east to enter the cinema district.
+You just have to cross to the east to enter the cinema area.

-The ultimate centre of cinematic entertainment, Leicester Square is where the major premieres are held.
-An exclusive area, surrounded by casinos, themed shops (like M&M's World), and theatres, it's the liveliest place to end your trip with a dinner or a West End show.
+The centre of cinematic entertainment par excellence, Leicester Square is where the big premieres are held.
+An exclusive area, surrounded by casinos, themed shops (such as M&M's World) and theatres, it is the liveliest place to end your trip with a dinner or a West End show.

 ,regionOfInterest=(1560,1040))